-A qualified empire zone enterprise (QEZE) is a business enterprise that is certified as eligible to receive benefits under GML Article 18-B prior to July 1, 2010, and that annually meets the employment test.
+A QEZE is a business enterprise that is certified as eligible to receive benefits under GML Article 18-B prior to July 1, 2010, and that annually meets the employment test.

 A QEZE also includes a clean energy enterprise (CEE) certified under GML Article 18-B that annually meets the employment test.